rsivaraman18/Django_class/README.md

  # Django_class
-1.To note all the class I created this page.
+1.To recollect the data's in future I made this repo